Geosciences

 GEO 399 Research Practicum in Earth History: Inquiry and Collaboration Through Research (4 Credits)

-Collaboration is at the heart of nearly all scientific inquiry.
-This course will enable students to engage with the learning sciences on the art of collaboration, teamwork, and problem-solving through the pursuit of independent research projects in Paleontology, Earth History and Geobiology.
-This course will marry the state of the art on collaborative work through readings and participation in workshops on collaboration while allowing students to pursue their own independent research projects.
-Some goals of this class will be to 1) develop a frame for how scientists build expertise through collaboration; 2) develop skills in team building and problem solving; 3) develop lab research skills and expertise in project design; 4) gather and interpret data in support of a research project; 5) present the data in a poster presentation; 6) work towards writing a peer-reviewed and collaborative publication.
+This course enables students to engage with independent research projects in Paleontology, Earth History, and Geobiology, with an emphasis on collaborative work.
+Some goals of this class are to 1) develop a frame for how scientists build expertise through collaboration; 2) develop skills in team building and problem solving; 3) develop lab research skills and expertise in project design; 4) gather and interpret data in support of a research project; and 5) present the data in a poster presentation.
 May be repeated once for credit.
+Enrollment limited to 15.
 Instructor permission required.

 Fall, Spring, Annually